metacommunities/metacommunities/publications/sss_dec2015/log.md

 - *DONE* add all to zotero and set up bib files
 - Write section on capital numbers - will need to include examples such as Facebook, perhaps genome, maybe iphones, etc;
 - read material on numbers assembled in zotero + archives.
+- read Badiou again to see if anything there goes along with work on number
+- check citations of Badiou on number